Krasjet/grm/README.md

 ```

 An example of the `post-receive` hook for stagit can be found [here][5].
 Note
 that the hook itself needs some further configuration.
-You could also write
-your own `post-receive` hook.

 Usage
 -----